 There are a few ways to get around Siargao.
-It’s possible to rent a bicycle although sometimes the streets and sidewalk can be a bit hectic.
-However, the most popular way to get from point to point efficiently and fast on Siargao is with on a motorbike.
+It’s possible to rent a bicycle, although sometimes the streets and sidewalks can be hectic.
+However, the most popular way to get from point to point efficiently and fast on Siargao is on a motorbike.

-Motorbike rentals in Siargao generally go from around 300 – 500 pesos a day.
-We paid 400 during a busy period, you might get lucky and negotiate it down to less than 300.
+Motorbike rentals in Siargao generally range from around 300 to 500 pesos a day.
+We paid 400 during a busy period.
+You might get lucky and negotiate it down to less than 300.
 We picked ours up from our guesthouse and appreciated the ease.

-Many hotels or guesthouses will have their own motorbikes or know someone that has a motorbike so that should be your first point of contact for nabbing one.
-If you can’t seem to find a reputable motorbike seller walk into any business and they should be able to help you out.
+Many hotels or guesthouses will have their own motorbikes or know someone with a motorbike, so that should be your first point of contact for nabbing one.
+If you can’t seem to find a reputable motorbike seller walk into any business, and they should be able to help you out.

-One last thing please for the love of God wear a helmet!
-We know it’s not cool to wear, but think about the hospitals on Siargao and their lack of an ER, operating room, or any type of brain injury expert.
-If you crash and seriously hurt your head you’ll have to be rushed to another island for treatment.
-The ONLY time we took off our helmet was for a quick photo like the one below.
+One last thing, please, for God’s love, wear a helmet!
+We know it’s not cool to wear but think about the hospitals on Siargao and their lack of an ER, operating room, or any type of brain injury expert.
+If you crash and seriously hurt your head, you’ll have to be rushed to another island for treatment.
+The ONLY time we took off our helmets was for a quick photo like the one below.